bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After ascending a few peaks in Castle Wilderness, it was only a matter of time before Dinah and I got around to Victoria Peak.
 We planned the usual route: hike up the road and ascend near a gully.

 But a couple of things changed my mind about this route.
 First, it was blustery, not a good day for attempting exposed scrambling.
 Second, Dinah was feeling under par for the course.
-Eyeing the peak as we walked up the road, I thought we should try for an open slope far back from the summit.
+Eyeing the peak as we walked up the road, I thought we should try for an open slope far below the summit.
 If we could reach that slope, we could walk to the summit.
 Barring any surprises, it looked feasible.
 Unfortunately we were surprised.

 After leaving the road, we kept low and angled towards that spot.
 From our roadside vantage point, we couldn't see the three hidden drainages.
 We easily crossed the two first but the third one appeared impossible, especially because of the water torrent coursing down it.
 So we changed our focus to something closer.